dougiesquire/CAFE-f6_documentation/docs/overview/data_preparation.rst

        preprocess:                      # <- Functions and kwargs from src.utils to be
          normalise_by_days_in_month:    #    applied sequentially prior to concatenation
          convert_time_to_lead:          #    (for datasets comprised of multiple
-         truncate_latitudes:            #    concatenated files) and/or prior to merging
+           time_freq: "months"          #    concatenated files) and/or prior to merging
-         coarsen_monthly_to_annual:     #    input variables from multiple realms where
+         truncate_latitudes:            #    input variables from multiple realms where
-           dim: "lead"                  #    more than one are specified
+         coarsen:                       #    more than one are specified
+           window_size: 12
+           dim: "lead"
        apply:                           # <- Functions and kwargs from src.utils to be
          rename:                        #    applied sequentially to the opened (and
            names:                       #    concatenated/merge, where appropriate)